 In Ittoqqortoormiit in Northeast Greenland, the midnight sun is from 17.5 to 28.5.
 During this time the sun never sets, but is in the sky 24 hours a day.
 In return, it does not rise above the horizon during the polar nights in winter.
 Tasiilaq lies on the border of the midnight sun.

 There are countless opportunities for skiing experiences in East Greenland - from short trips to longer day excursions from Tasiilaq to the surrounding fjords, valleys and mountains of East Greenland's wild snowy landscape.
-Also summer skiing is possible on several of the glaciers.
 Tasiilaq also has a ski lift for alpine races.
 In Ittoqqormiut, the skiing season runs from January to June.
 Specifically, April and May are good months in which the area offers excellent off-piste experiences.
+Also summer skiing is possible on several of the glaciers here.

 In East Greenland dog sleds are still an important means of transportation.
 However, here too snowmobiles have made their appearance, and there are good opportunities to experience fantastic scenery and speed.
 On a snowmobile, you can travel far and wide to places and areas you would not otherwise reach.
 It's fast and the challenges are great, because the landscape is varied and the mountains are steep.
 The grandeur is immense.
 The wildness is the same, but beware - do not let it spread to your driving.